[Present your bodies…]

 This part makes me smile because Andrew has a similar story of being left behind at church, though he, unlike Jesus, didn’t choose or particularly prefer this.
 Apparently, it’s not unheard of for parents to lose track of their children, but in this case it took Mary and Joseph three days to find Jesus!
 If it had taken three days for Andrew’s parents to find him, I’m sure he wouldn’t have been amused.
 In fact, when he does tell this story he doesn’t sound very amused at all.
 (He says this is because it happened to him twice.
 As he puts it, “They forgot me.”
 If you could only see his face when he says this… not amused.)

 Jesus, however, was no ordinary child, but it seems that this wasn’t fully understood by Mary and Joseph who were beside themselves with worry when they found Him in the temple with the religious teachers.
 So, what was Jesus doing at the temple?
 He was listening and asking questions.

 Even at this young age Jesus had already grown in wisdom, and the teachers who were listening to Him were quite amazed.
-Mary and Joseph, too, were quite amazed.
+Mary and Joseph were amazed too.
 Mary said to Jesus, “Why did you do this?
 Your father and I were very worried about you.”
 Jesus then answers them with a question.
-This too makes me smile because it’s just like Jesus to lead with a question!
+This, too, makes me smile because it’s just like Jesus to lead with a question!
 So Jesus answer was, “Why did you have to look for me?
-You should have known that I must be where my Father’s work is! “ (Luke 2:49) Though we, as followers of Christ, may understand what Jesus is saying here, Mary and Joseph didn’t know what Jesus meant.
+You should have known that I must be where my Father’s work is! “ (Luke 2:49 ) Though we, as His followers, may understand what Jesus is saying here, Mary and Joseph didn’t know what Jesus meant.
 He was born to be a Savior.
 So Jesus was already hard at work.

-As I mentioned to Andrew that I was using his “left behind” story I realized something: there’s quite a gap between this story of a 12 year old Jesus and the point at which He began His ministry at the age of 30.
-(Luke 3:23) Why the gap?
+As I mentioned to Andrew that I was using his “left behind” story, I realized something: there’s quite a gap between this story of a 12 year old Jesus and the point at which He began His ministry at the age of 30.
+(Luke 3:23 ) Why the gap?
 There’s likely a few reasons behind this (timing for one), but in this gap of time Jesus would have been accumulating information.
-He was learning, growing in wisdom, and also in strength as Scripture tells us.
+He was learning, and growing in wisdom, and strength as Scripture tells us.
 Of course, Jesus had to grow in approval as well.
 Therefore, In this time Jesus was growing in favor with God and men.
 (Luke 2:52)

 From these facts came this thought: as His followers, we can be so gung-ho to be used by God that we either rush into things (leaning on our own understanding) or we get frustrated when we feel as if we aren’t useful.
-(We can also lose sight of our purpose) However, we too need time to grow in wisdom, strength and maturity before we can be used by God.
+We can also lose sight of our purpose.
+However, we too need time to grow in wisdom, strength and maturity before we can be used by God.
 When we have grown in favor (proven that we can be trusted with the smaller things that God has given us), God will give us more, and the Holy Spirit will work powerfully through us as well.
-This explains why I was given this verse (2 Peter 3:1-9) at a time when I was feeling so useless, and as if God would never use me.
+This explains why I was given this verse (2 Peter 1:1-3 ) at a time when I was feeling so useless, and as if God would never use me.

 “Because you have these blessings, you should try as much as you can to add these things to your lives: to your faith, add goodness; and to your goodness, add knowledge; and to your knowledge, add self-control; and to your self-control, add the ability to hold on; and to your ability to hold on, add service for God; and to your service for God, add kindness for your brothers and sisters in Christ; and to this kindness, add love.
 If all these things are in you and are growing, they will help you to never be useless.
 They will help your knowledge of our Lord Jesus Christ make your lives better.
 But if anyone does not have these things, he cannot see clearly.
 He is blind.
 He has forgotten that he was made clean from his past sins.” –2 Peter 1:5-7(NCV)

-Jesus would not only be an offering to God the Father, dedicated to His will and plan, but He would also willingly present Himself to serve as our Teacher.
+Not only would Jesus be an offering to God the Father, dedicated to His will and plan, but He would also willingly present Himself to serve as our Teacher and Savior.
 He was willing to go the distance, not only in a literal way, but figuratively also.
-For He came down from Heaven and faithfully served where He was planted even to death on a cross.
+For He came down from Heaven and faithfully served where He was planted.

 Scripture refers to Jesus sacrifice as a ransom, which is why we say that Jesus has paid the price to set us free.
 He has taught us to do the same–that is, to be willing to go that distance, no matter the cost.